bshafer93/bshafer93/README.md

 I am Brent Shafer and welcome to my profile.
 Feel free to peruse any of my latest projects and experiments!

 I'm a lifelong learner and love noodling in many programming languages.
-I focus most of my energy on learning back-end development, but love to dabble with graphics programming too.
+I focus most of my energy on learning back-end development, but I am also fully capable of full-stack development.
+In my free time, I also love to dabble in graphics programming and test out new languages.

 <!--
 **bshafer93/bshafer93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.